jermbo/Talks/AdvancedSass/AdvancedSass.md

 ### Sass Variables

 Variables are a thing of beauty.
-My two rules are make them as complex as your project needs and names should describe what they do not what they are.
+My two rules are, make them as complex as your project needs and names should describe what they do not what they are.

 For example, if your app has a bunch of colors that represent different states you should have two sets of variables.
 One that defines the colors and another that defines what they are used for.